 - Java 8 runtime environment (JRE) or development environment (JDK).
 Any JRE or JDK should work.
 You can use the packages from your operating system distribution.
 Or you can download Java and install it as a standalone package.
 Both should work.
-Just do not forget to set your PATH and JAVA_HOME environment variables to point to the Java installation.
+Just do not forget to set your PATH and JAVA\HOME environment variables to point to the Java installation.
 You may also want to download and install JCE extension for unlimited-strength cryptography.
-But midPoint can work even without that. - Apache Tomcat 8.
-Download the binary distribution from Apache website or use the packages provided by your operating system distribution.
-Both should work.
-If you downloaded the binaries just extract them to a convenient location.
-This guide assumes that the location is /opt/tomcat. - MidPoint distribution package.
+But midPoint can work even without that. - MidPoint distribution package.
 Download the latest version of midPoint from the Evolveum website.
-You are looking for an archive that looks like midpoint-3.5- dist.zip.
+You are looking for an archive that looks like midpoint 3.7.1-dist.zip.
 This archive contains everything that you will need to run midPoint.
 Extract the archive to some convenient temporary working directory.
-Please use some other name than "midpoint" if you are placing in your home directory (i.e. ~/midpoint) because midPoint instance will try to use that for its internal data by default.
-Using the default midpoint-3.5 is OK.